Senior Management

 Joan Grayson Cohen

-Joan Grayson Cohen - Executive Director
+Joan Grayson Cohen, Executive Director

 Joan Grayson Cohen, Esq., LCSW-C, Executive Director of Jewish Community Services, carries out the agency’s commitment to providing essential human services to the entire community.